 By definition, all parents and carers of Eatock children are automatically members of the PTFA.
 At Eatock, we have an active and very supportive PTFA.
 They meet regularly throughout the year to organise fundraising events for the children and the community.
 Previous events have included:

-- Family Discos
+Family Discos

 - Craft Fairs

 - Talent Shows

-- Community Fun Days

-- Year 6 Leaver's Disco (annual event)

 - Bingo Evenings

 - Race Nights

-- Fashion Shows

 - Various sponsored events

-- Summer Fairs

-The success of the PTFA can be measured in the 'extras' their efforts provide for our children.
-Some of the many previous benefits have been:
+The success of the PTFA can be measured in the 'extras' their fund raising provides for our children.
+Some examples include:

-- An astro turf football pitch
+- EYFS & KS1 climbing frame

 - Digital cameras for all classes

 - Outdoor equipment e.g. sand pit, play vehicles

-- An outdoor performance stage

 - Ipads

-- · Medals and cups for competitions

 - Musical instruments

-- Learning resources for school
+- A range of art and craft learning resources